asd-xiv/probable-spoon/README.md

 > 8bit diagrams

-Monorepo gluing all application parts, _specific_ or _reusable_, each in it's own repository, imported using Git modules.
+Monorepo gluing all application parts, _specific_ or _reusable_, each in it's own repository, imported with Git Submodules.

-* :godmode: Composition - Encourage package based development.
+* :godmode: Composition: Encourage package based development.
 The application is the sum of it's parts.
-* :rocket: High-order CI - Entry point for production deployment.
-Component changes should trigger production deployments.
+* :rocket: High-order CI: Entry point for production deployment.
+Individual package changes should only trigger development env deployments.
-* :lock: Private - Lerna links all packages, indifferent of published or repository visibility status.
+* :lock: Private: Lerna links all packages locally, indifferent of published or repository visibility state.
-* :recycle: Disposable - Monorepo removal should not bring structural changes to the application.
+* :recycle: Disposable: Monorepo removal should not bring structural changes to the application.
 It only automates maintenance tasks, like "npm link" calls, and keeps the packages glued.

 ## Table of contents